 - Investigations of heat conduction and energy conversion in nanomaterials, including carbon nanotube arrays, metallic nanoparticle-polymer and nanowire-polymer composites, thermoelectrics

-- Develop advanced manufacturing and testing strategies for solid-state energy conversion devices and systems
+- Development of manufacturing and testing strategies for solid-state energy conversion devices and systems